adejoux/nmon2influxdb/README.md

 It generates also a dashboard to allow data visualization in [Grafana](http://grafana.org/).
 It's working on linux only for now.

+# Demo

+A live demo is available at : [demo.nmon2influxdb.org](http://demo.nmon2influxdb.org)

+user/password: demo/demo

+It's read only editor user.
+You can change anything but cannot save it.

 # Download

 Go to my [github repository Releases section](https://github.com/adejoux/nmon2influxdb/releases)